copious-world/roll-right/README.md

 ***Here are steps of a generation process for site maintainers***:

-1. store commonly used, well-tested code in files in selected directories
+1. Store commonly used, well-tested code in files in selected directories
-2. provide a file describing families of pages call *skeletons*
+2. Provide a file describing families of pages call *skeletons*
-3. provide a JSON description that selects which skeleton parts are to be used along with source directories
+3. Provide a JSON description that selects which skeleton parts are to be used along with source directories
-4. run roll-right in phase 1 with the JSON to generate site templates
+4. Run roll-right in the *prepare* phase with the JSON configuration to generate site templates
+5. Decide on further template customization (or select defaults) by editing component descriptions from the *prepare* phase.
+6. Run the *template* phase.
-5. provide static components, pictures, etc. to populate templates
+7. For each concern, provide static html components, pictures, etc. to be used to populate templates; keep them in directories per website, app, etc.
-6. run roll-right in phase 2 with .subst files specifying the template population (instantiation)
+6. Run roll-right in the *page* pahse with `.subst` files specifying the template instantiation.
-7. use other tools to deploy files dropped into a staging directory
+7. Use other tools to deploy files that have been dropped into a staging directory

-The generation process is not limited to coalescing code for pages.
-There is support for generating node.js modules, generating web page modules, etc. for npm publication.
+It is possible that command line call of the tool can be done once if the user is willing to accept defaults and have all the resource directories ready.
+Generally, however, the command line tool will be called once for each phase for each initial configuration file.

 ## install it